vishnupadmanabhan/articles/_posts/2016-05-21-you-are-awesome.md

 If you are in a situation which you do not want to be in, make efforts to come out of it.
 Understand that your action should be to place yourself back in comfort and worrying does not help at any level.
 It is okay to feel bad and take a little bit of time to gather yourself, but that should no prolong.

-### Fire, clay, bricks
+### Clay, fire, bricks
 Life is a lesson, pay attention.
 Every bad situation and experience only makes you more stronger and capable.
 Everything prepares you to live your life better.
 The people who come on top are usually battle-hardened veterans with taste of failure down their throat.
 This is like fire turning clay into bricks.

 Everything that looks like overnight success, took years of failures, frustration and pain.
 But let that not discourage you, when you are working for your passion, you do not feel that pain.
 You enjoy it.
 People you admire today and follow on social media thinking *"what a life"*, are the people who were nothing yesterday.
 When you listen to their story you think, *"well, I could've done that"*.
 But you didn't and they did.

 They have one quality that apparently you have not explored yet.
 That is **perseverance**.
 Sticking on and not giving up even when things seem to be going against you.
-Persevering to see through problems and getting to the other side is what makes them stand out.
+Persevering through problems and getting to the other side is what makes them stand out.

 ### It's never late
 I am sure many times you would've felt like its too late for you to do something.
 We hear and think the phrase *"only if I knew this when I was fifteen (or nineteen)"*.
 But the fact is, however old you think you are, making a difference isn't dependent on the age.
-It is all about whether do you have what it takes to succeed.
+It is all about whether you have what it takes to succeed.
 So if you had a dream to visit some country and work there, keep trying until you reach there.

 Giving up because you are old is not an excuse at all.
 There are many people who have achieved great things later in life.
 Every day is an opportunity, be it when you are fifteen or seventy-five.
 Let your age not be a barrier for you to do things that you want to.
-Remember the only thing standing in between you and success is you, your will to do things.
+Remember the only thing standing in between you and success is **you** and **your will to do things**.

 There are so many people who have tasted success in their life well past their prime.
 Colonel Sanders became a successful businessman with KFC at the age of around sixty-five.
 Harrison Ford found his calling as an actor at thirty-five with his role as Han Solo in the Star Wars franchise.
 So it's never late.
 Ever.